canonical/curtin/doc/topics/integration-testing.rst

     This modifies the  invocation of nosetets to add '--processes' and other necessary nose arguments (--process-timeout)

+- ``CURTIN_VMTEST_NR_CPUS``: default ''

+    Allow environment to override the number of virtual cpus to allocate in the target virtual machines.

 - ``IMAGE_DIR``: default /srv/images

   Vmtest keeps a mirror of maas ephemeral images in this directory.